HAo99/.config/nvim/README.md

 There are 2 way to install vim-plug in linux.

-**The first method is:** Download plug.vim and put it in the "autoload" directory
+Download plug.vim and put it in the "autoload" directory

-**The second method is:** Execute the following commands:
+**Or** Execute the following commands:

 ```bash
 sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs \